 Is there anything you can tell us about the F-15’s prospects in Qatar?

 Right now, there's nothing as far as what I can report.
 We have provided the information to the Qataris.
-Whenever we export equipment, there are many people across our government and industry that are involved in the decision.
+Whenever we export equipment, there are many people across our government and industry that are involved in the decision. s to export this equipment.
 So I think there are many things going on right now and we're in kind of the waiting period.

 China, Russia, North Korea, ISIS are all threats.
 You regularly meet with leaders around the world to advance the US and Air Force interests.
 What do US allies and partners want from you?